-Prior to World War II, the leadership of the organized American Jewish community did not consider Jewish education a top priority for communal concern.
-Indeed, a large proportion of the leadership was indifferent and some even antagonistic to community support for Jewish education.
-In the early days of federation, emphasis was on the social services and on the Americanization of the new immigrants.
-During World War II and in the post-War period, the highest priority for community leaders was the lifesaving work of Jewish relief, rehabilitation, and reconstruction, and then nation-building in Israel.
-More recently, community leadership has put a higher premium on Jewish education.
-There is an increasing awareness of the need for total community support of Jewish education.
-There appears to be a reordering of community priorities in the direction of Jewish education and an awareness that healthy Jewish continuity requires a deeper community commitment to the education of the younger generation.
+Prior to World War II, a large proportion of the leadership of the organized Jewish community was indifferent to community support for Jewish education.
+Some were even antagonistic in the early days of federation, when emphasis was on the social services and on the Americanization of new immigrants.
+Just before and during World War II and in the post-War period, the highest priority for community leaders was the lifesaving work of Jewish relief, rehabilitation and reconstruction and then nation-building in Israel.
+More recently, community leaders have become concerned with issues related to Jewish survival and continuity, and are putting a higher premium on Jewish education.